Randy Hultgren: Education

-Hultgren has been an advocate for homeschooling, as his four children are home-schooled, and he believes that "homeschooling is the ultimate local control."
+Hultgren has been an advocate for homeschooling, as his 4 children are homeschooled, and he believes that "homeschooling is the ultimate local control."
 In 2011 Hultgren introduced the Family Educational Records Privacy Extension Act (H.R.
 2910), which would have required "parental consent before educational agencies or institutions release the educational records of home-schooled students."

 Environment

 Hultgren opposed federal regulation of greenhouse gas emissions.
 He has described cap-and-trade as "an irresponsible policy".

-In 2010 Hultgren signed a pledge sponsored by Americans for Prosperity, promising to vote against any climate-change legislation that would raise taxes.
+In 2010, Hultgren signed a pledge sponsored by Americans for Prosperity, promising to vote against any climate-change legislation that would raise taxes.
 The League of Conservation Voters gave Hultgren an environmental rating of 0% for 2017 and a lifetime rating of 5%.

 Gun control

-Hultgren is a strong supporter of the second amendment.
+Hultgren is a strong supporter of the Second Amendment to the United States Constitution.
 In April 2018, after the Parkland, Florida, school shooting, Hultgren urged schools and police to do a better job of identifying and intervening with people who are potential threats.
 “We need to do more to make sure people who are speaking out and acting out or have mental challenges don't get weapons, that people who have criminal histories don't get weapons, and when hearing of a threat we respond quickly,” he said.

-Health care
+Healthcare

 Hultgren favored repealing the Affordable Care Act (Obamacare).
 On May 4, 2017, he voted to repeal Obamacare and pass the American Health Care Act.

 Hultgren supported a bill that would allow employers to exclude veterans receiving health insurance from the United States Department of Defense or the United States Department of Veterans' Affairs from their list of employees.
 This would keep their list of employees shorter, allowing some small businesses to fall underneath the 50 full-time employees line that would require them to provide their employees with healthcare under the Affordable Care Act.

 Identity fraud

-Hultgren and three other members of Congress sponsored the Protecting Children from Identity Theft Act, H.R.
+Hultgren and 3 other members of Congress sponsored the Protecting Children from Identity Theft Act, H.R.
 5192, which would require the Social Security Administration (SSA) to take a more active role in preventing identity theft.